 M.Tech Mechanical Engineering (Robotics and Automation)

 In today's fast-paced technological environment, the M.Tech in Robotics and Automation at MIT-WPU is designed to address the rising demand for skilled professionals in this field.
-This program provides a deep understanding of robotics and automation technologies, equipping students with the theoretical knowledge and practical skills required to design, develop, and manage advanced robotic systems and automated processes.
+This programme provides a deep understanding of robotics and automation technologies, equipping students with the theoretical knowledge and practical skills required to design, develop, and manage advanced robotic systems and automated processes.
 Through a curriculum that includes advanced robotics, automation systems, and AI integration, students are prepared to contribute to cutting-edge advancements in artificial intelligence, machine learning, and smart manufacturing.

 The programme also emphasises practical experience through hands-on laboratory work, real-world projects, and industry internships, ensuring that graduates are industry-ready.
 By focusing on innovation and adaptability in the era of Industry 4.0, the M.Tech in Robotics and Automation at MIT-WPU aims to produce experts who will drive technological transformation and shape the future of various industries.

-Last Date to Apply : 16 June 2025
+Last Date to Apply : 13 April 2026

-GATE Score | MIT-WPU Stipend per month | Workload / Teaching Assistantship in MIT-WPU |
+| GATE Score | MIT-WPU Stipend per month | Workload / Teaching Assistantship in MIT-WPU |

-Eligible General Category GATE Score for stipend as per AICTE norms | ₹ 12,500/- (For the entire duration of the programme) | 8 hours workload per week |
+| Eligible General Category GATE Score for stipend as per AICTE norms | ₹ 12,500/- (For the entire duration of the programme) | 8 hours workload per week |

-GATE Score 15 and up-to Eligible General Category cut-off | ₹ 8,000/- (For first year only) | 6 hours workload per week |
+| GATE Score 15 and up-to Eligible General Category cut-off | ₹ 8,000/- (For first year only) | 6 hours workload per week |

-GATE Score 10 to 14.99 | ₹ 6,000/- (For first year only) | 4 hours workload per week |
+| GATE Score 10 to 14.99 | ₹ 6,000/- (For first year only) | 4 hours workload per week |

 Note:

-- During Working Hours, M.Tech Students will be considered for 'on campus job' as per Policy.
+- During Working Hours, M.Tech Students will be considered for 'on campus job' as per Policy

 - Stipend will be effective only after receiving complete fees for the first year.